opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:cfunction:: CvSubdiv2DEdge  cvSubdiv2DRotateEdge(  CvSubdiv2DEdge edge, int rotate )
 .. ocv:pyoldfunction:: cv.Subdiv2DRotateEdge(edge, rotate)-> CvSubdiv2DEdge

-    :param edge: Subdivision edge (not a quad-edge)
+    :param edge: Subdivision edge (not a quad-edge).

-    :param rotate: Specifies which of the edges of the same quad-edge as the input one to return, one of the following:
+    :param rotate: Parameter specifying which of the edges of the same quad-edge as the input one to return.
+The following values are possible:

             * **0** the input edge ( ``e``  on the picture below if  ``e``  is the input edge)